 Irish Education System

-Primary School covers eight years – a two-year infant cycle followed by six years from first to sixth class.
+Primary School covers eight years: a two-year infant cycle followed by six years from first to sixth class.
 Children move to the next class at the end of each school year.
-The school year runs from September to June.
+The school year runs from the end of August to the beginning of June.

 The Junior School day in Alexandra College runs from 8:45 am and classes end at 3:00 pm.
 Each day begins with Assembly.